aurbac/aws-systems-manager/README.md

 ### AWS Services created

-* Two amazon VPC environments with two public subnets, each on with:
+* Two amazon VPC environments with two public subnets, each one with:
-  * EC2 instance Amazon Linux 2 (t2.micro) with IAM Role.
+  * EC2 instance Amazon Linux 2 (t2.micro) with IAM Role and Tags (Environment and Patch Group).
+  * EC2 instance Centos 7 (t2.micro) with IAM Role and Tag (Environment).
-  * EC2 instance Windows 2012 (t2.medium) with IAM Role.
+  * EC2 instance Windows 2012 (t2.medium) with IAM Role and Tag (Environment).
-  * EC2 instance Windows 2016 (t2.medium) with IAM Role.
+  * EC2 instance Windows 2016 (t2.medium) with IAM Role and Tag (Environment).
   * Each instance has an IAM Role with the policy required for Systems Manager: **AmazonEC2RoleforSSM**
 * An S3 bucket for the maintenance window task.
 * An IAM Role for the maintenance window task.